 INQS 125 Demons in Our Midst: The Dead and the Un-Dead: The Rise of the Literary Vampire from Folklore to Stoker – Study the evidence presented in folklore descriptions of the dead who were assumed to be Vampires (Paul Barber’s Vampires, Burial and Death).
 Trace the evolution of that folklore creature (transformed from a corpse into an elegant and dangerous near-immortal) through several Romantic and Victorian incarnations (Polidori’s Vampyr, LeFanu’s Carmilla, Stoker’s Dracula).
 Consider the rise of this figure in the enlightened West and our continued fascination with its descendants.
 4 credits.

-INQS 125 Complementary Healing Methods - There is an increasing use of complementary and alternative medical (CAM) techniques in the treatment of various illnesses in the United States.
+INQS Complementary Healing Methods - In the United States, there is an increasing use of complementary and alternative medical (CAM) techniques in the treatment of various illnesses in the United States.
 Some of these methods have their origins in other cultures.
 Examine the efficacy of complementary healing methods with a focus on the effects of intercessory prayer, humor, and animals in the treatment of illness in Western culture, and explore healing methods used in other cultures around the world.
 4 credits.

 INQS 125 Living Well, Living Long – An investigation of factors that contribute to longevity, with emphasis on culture, lifestyle, and spiritual influences.
 Examines personal lifestyle choices and behavior change theory as they relate to health and well being in the present and for the future.
 4 credits.